impact on life - healthcare publishing

 Lightweight plastic lenses have largely done away with thick unsightly glass lenses, and frames now often carry the names of leading fashion designers.
 Contact lens wearers, meanwhile, can now opt for soft lenses or disposable lenses for a very wide range of prescriptions.
 Lenses can even be bi-focal.

 An alternative to wearing glasses and contact lenses is laser eye surgery, a painless procedure that takes only a very short time to perform.
-Although not suitable for all conditions, laser eye surgery can be used to treat common conditions such as myopia (short sight) and astigmatism, which prevents the eye from focusing clearly.
+Although not suitable for everyone, laser eye surgery can correct common refractive errors such as myopia (short-sightedness), hyperopia (long-sightedness), and astigmatism, improving vision without glasses or contact lenses.
 There are several different types of laser eye surgery and fees can vary, although generally the procedures are becoming less expensive as they become more popular.

 In some circumstances, where staff use computer screens as part of their regular work, their employer will meet the cost of routine eye tests, although not the cost of spectacles or lenses.